Experience-Monks/jam3-lesson-asyncjs/lessons/2-Node style callbacks/index.md

 ]
 ```

 One of the issues with callbacks is that you never know what it's going to return.
-For instance in our example we returned `null` but what if someone created a JSON loader that instead returned `undefined` when the load has failed.
-It would be annoying for the developer to handle both cases.
+For instance in our example we returned `null` but what if someone created a JSON loader that instead returned `false` or `undefined` or `0` when the load has failed.
+It would be annoying for the developer to handle all cases all the time.

 ## Node Convention: Error First Callbacks